General meaning

 ⌄

-What is offered with a smile struggles to be completely selfless.
+What is offered with a smile struggles to be entirely selfless.

-The Bouquet speaks of pleasure, gratitude, gift, compliments, or a harmonious atmosphere.
-Placed before the Fox, it shows that this sweetness is accompanied by a very pragmatic intention.
-Behind the flower lies a calculation, sometimes light, sometimes more pronounced.
-One may find oneself in a situation where one thanks to better secure something, where one compliments to obtain an agreement, or where one embellishes reality to subtly guide the choice of the other.
-The quintessence of Mice suggests a small erosion of trust or energy if the game continues, while the Tree in the background reminds that, beneath the surface, often lies a question of stability, material security, or professional survival.
+The Bouquet signifies pleasure, gratitude, gifts, compliments, or a harmonious atmosphere.
+When placed before the Fox, it indicates that this sweetness is accompanied by a very pragmatic intention.
+Behind the flower lies a calculation, sometimes subtle, sometimes more pronounced.
+One may find themselves in a situation where they express thanks to secure something better, where they offer compliments to gain agreement, or where they embellish reality to subtly guide the other’s choice.
+The quintessence of Mice suggests a gradual erosion of trust or energy if this game continues, while the Tree in the background reminds us that, beneath the surface, often lies a question of stability, material security, or professional survival.

 Love and relationships